The Freedom Law Clinic

 If students complete the programme, they will then have to apply to be a caseworker where they will work on a voluntary basis for the clinic over the next 12 months.
 As caseworkers students get the opportunity to work alongside practicing lawyers, visit prisons and meet clients.

-Applications for The Freedom Law Clinic have now opened!!!
+Our January 2019 recruiment round for The Freedom Law Clinic has now closed.

 The training programme will begin in January 2019.
 We will inform all successful applicants of their place on the training programme and the date of the first session in due course.

 If you have any questions about The Freedom Law Clinic volunteering opportunity, please email our Legal Clinic Coordinator Deborah Acquaah (email@example.com).